shogun-toolbox/shogun/doc/cookbook/source/examples/distance/cosine.rst

 .. sgexample:: cosine.sg:extract_distance

-We can use the same instance with new :sgclass:`CDenseFeatures` to compute asymmetrical distance as follows:
+We can use the same instance with new :sgclass:`DenseFeatures` to compute asymmetrical distance as follows:

 .. sgexample:: cosine.sg:refresh_distance